jandebr/amstradPc/docs/wiki/Home.md

-# Amstrad PC
+Welcome to the *Amstrad PC* wiki

+## Introduction

-*Amstrad PC* -- A fork of the *JavaCPC* emulator, primarily designed for managing and playing a collection of Basic program files
+The *Amstrad PC* is a fork of the *JavaCPC* emulator, primarily designed for managing and playing a collection of Basic program files

 This software was created using the Java Development Kit (JDK) 9 and should be compatible with JRE/JDK 9 or higher

-There is a [Wiki](https://github.com/jandebr/amstradPc/wiki) that documents the software

 ![AmstradPC GT65 emulator](https://github.com/jandebr/amstradPc/blob/main/screenshots/AmstradPC-GT65.png)

 ![AmstradPC CTM644 emulator](https://github.com/jandebr/amstradPc/blob/main/screenshots/AmstradPC-CTM644.png)